 |Contributory Negligence Limit to Plaintiff’s Recovery||A plaintiff’s own negligence only bars recovery if the judge or jury find he or she was 50% or more responsible for the accident, injury, or death.|

 |Contribution Among Tortfeasors||Yes, tortfeasors (or the defendants who caused the “tort” or accident or injury) can be found “jointly and severally liable” for the plaintiff’s damages or financial costs and injuries.
 Defendants can request the jury assign a percentage of fault to each defendant.

 If a joint tortfeasor pays for everything, he has a right to contribution that can be enforced in a separate legal action.
 This is an equitable or natural justice right, not a right provided by the statutes.

 |Uniform Acts||No, Maine hasn’t adopted the current Uniform Apportionment of Tort Responsibility Act, which was originally the Uniform Contribution Among Tortfeasors Act.
 However, as stated above, defendants in Maine do have a right to contribution from parties found also responsible for the accident or injury.|

 Note: State laws are changed regularly by legislators, the judiciary, and the people by vote.
 Please contact a knowledgeable attorney or conduct your own legal research to verify these state negligence laws.

 Research the Law

 Being injured in an accident can have a significant impact on your family and friends.
 This is especially true if you're no longer able to do certain activities or if you've had to pay medical expenses for your injuries.
-Fortunately, you may have recourse under the negligence laws of your state.
-Even better, there are personal injury lawyers in Maine who can provide you with a free review of your case to determine whether you might be able to recover for your losses.
+Fortunately, you may have recourse under Maine negligence laws.
+To learn more, it's best to speak with a skilled personal injury attorney in Maine who can review the facts of your case to determine whether you might be able to recover for your losses.

 Contact a qualified attorney.